awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 ## SSM secure string parameters<a name="dynamic-references-ssm-secure-strings"></a>

 Use the `ssm-secure` dynamic reference pattern to specify AWS Systems Manager SecureString type parameters in your templates\.
 For `ssm-secure` dynamic references, AWS CloudFormation never stores the actual parameter value\.
 AWS CloudFormation accesses the parameter value during create and update operations for stacks and change sets\.
 Currently, secure string parameters can only be used for [resource properties that support](#template-parameters-dynamic-patterns-resources) the `ssm-secure` dynamic reference pattern\.

 A *secure string parameter* is any sensitive data that needs to be stored and referenced in a secure manner\.
 That is, data that you don't want users to alter or reference in clear text, such as passwords or license keys\.
 For more information on secure strings, see [Use secure string parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-paramstore-securestring) in the *AWS Systems Manager User Guide*\.

-Secure string parameters values are not stored in CloudFormation, nor are they returned in any API call results\.
+Secure string parameters values aren't stored in CloudFormation, nor are they returned in any API call results\.

 ### Reference pattern<a name="dynamic-references-ssm-secure-pattern"></a>